Poikilos/outputinspector/README.md

 * allow param for compiler output text file name (instead of only err.txt in current directory)
 * allow param for directory containing source files to which error output refers
+* Change iterators to packed range-based equivalent `for (auto it&& : vec)` (but not exactly that way, which makes element of ptr list no longer ptr as a side effect).

 ## Developer Notes